 Putting the wine list together

-As you begin crafting your wine list, keep in mind that there are a number of factors you should consider.
-Your restaurant’s wine list must be organized and well put-together.
-It must not be too overwhelming for someone who’s not a regular wine drinker yet not too amateurish for enthusiasts.
+As you begin crafting your wine list, keep in mind a number of factors you should consider.
+Your wine list must be organized and well-put-together.
+It must not be too overwhelming for non-wine drinkers yet not too amateurish for enthusiasts.

 1. Consider branding

-The wine list must also be reflective of your restaurant’s own branding.
+The wine list must be reflective of your restaurant’s brand.
 What kind of restaurant do you have?
 Who are your target customers?
-If you’re a modern or fusion type, for instance, then you can include variants from regions like Israel or South Africa.
+If you’re a modern or fusion type, for instance, include variants from regions like Israel or South Africa.

 2. Consult your chef and a sommelier

 Don’t be afraid of asking the experts.
-Meet up with your head chef and ask him to describe the dishes he’ll be making.
-Keep in mind that some wines work well with certain dishes, so it’s important to know which ones can complement the food you’ll be serving.
+Meet up with your head chef and ask them to describe the dishes they’ll be making.
 Additionally, a sommelier can provide wonderful insight and informed suggestions on what types and brands to include.

 3. Write the list with categories in mind

-Once you have your selection, classify these according to regions or type.
-You can group reds and whites together, or go with where they were made and sourced.
-Add a short snippet of information for each offering.
+Once you have your selection, classify them according to regions or type.
+Group reds and whites together or organize them based on origin and source.
+Add a snippet of information for each offering.
 Be as descriptive as possible, especially with its flavor and taste.
 You can even add suggestions on what dishes pair well with the particular wine.